miklevin/MikeLev.in/api.md

     print("Failed to retrieve the count of URLs with short titles.")

 ```

+Sample Output:

+    Number of URLs with short titles: 675080

+Rationale: Knowing the number of URLs with short titles helps gauge the scope of potential title optimizations across the site.
+By determining this count upfront, you can decide if a full data download is necessary or if a more focused approach will be effective.
+This preliminary check prevents excessive data transfer and streamlines the analysis process.

 # Download CSV: How To Download Up to 10K URLs Having Short Titles As a CSV